 - Run the status command to confirm which files are in the staging area:

-In this example, you can see the following files are being tracked and ready to be committed:
+In this example, you can see the following files and folders are being tracked and ready to be committed:

-- If you're sure you're ready to commit these versions of the files, run the following command:
+- If you're sure you're ready to commit (save) these versions of the files to your Git repository, run the following command: